skoropadas/di-controls/apps/docs/src/app/docs/examples/date-range/index.md

 In this section, we will discuss creating a date range control using this library.
 To start, let's outline the list of requirements and necessary components.

-**The date range should consist of the following components:**
+### The date range should consist of the following components

-- Input for the start date
+- ⚙️ Input for the start date
-- Input for the end date
+- ⚙️ Input for the end date

-**List of requirements:**
+### List of requirements

-- Date Range should return an object with the start and end date.
+- 🚩 Date Range should return an object with the start and end date.
-- Input for the start date should change the start date in the model.
+- 🚩 Input for the start date should change the start date in the model.
-- Input for the end date should change the end date in the model.
+- 🚩 Input for the end date should change the end date in the model.

 ## Creating date range